Imperium-Silentii/acta/codex_acts/Declaratio_de_Disciplina_Formologiae.md

 ## Index of Chapters of the Declaration EN

+## Index of Chapters of the Declaration EN

 1. [Article I - On the Spatial Foundation of the Discipline](#article-i---on-the-spatial-foundation-of-the-discipline)
 2. [Article II - On the Structure of the Territory of Senses](#article-ii---on-the-structure-of-the-territory-of-senses)
 3. [Article III - On the Jurisdiction of the Discipline](#article-iii---on-the-jurisdiction-of-the-discipline)